kmalhotra30/KR/submission/Readme.txt

 Note : -
 1) We assume that this module is being executed on a regular linux envoirnment.
 2) We assume that the input file and this module are in the same directory.
-3) -1 is assigned to the literals which don't contribute to the solution (independent literals).
-Their truth values can be interpreted as '1' (True) or '0' (False).